defkef/cypris-form/README.md

 ### Submit Action

-A function that accepts the input values and submitting form as parameter
+A function that accepts the input values and submitting form as a parameter

 ```clojure
 (defn action [{:keys [values form]}] ...)